maelvalais/terraform-touist/README.md

+# Infrastructure-as-code for the TouIST web IDE

+I used the [jch254/terraform-ecs-autoscale-alb] as source of inspiration and learned a lot from it.

 **NOTICE:** I had to shut down `touist.eu` on July 2018 as it was only supposed to be a prototype project lasting 3 months (also it cost me $35 per month).
 Fortunately, putting it back online would only take a few seconds thanks to Terraform!
 I guess I should study a bit more how to minimize the costs (using spot EC2 instances?)
 Here is the overall costs of this infrastructure:

 |       Service       | July 2018 (total) |